 How many times have you heard someone confess how much they love Facebook?
 How many times have you said it yourself?
 Most of us are guilty of these words, despite the fact that when it comes down to it, we really don’t love Facebook at all.
 And don’t worry, this article is not just another anti-Facebook rant about how it’s replacing real human interaction and making us all anti-social web robots doomed for years of sexual frustration and a persistent need to make our lives seem way, way more exciting than they really are.
 Even though, generally, that is all correct.

 And if you have a business Page, they’ll change your insights so that there’s hardly anything useful other than a big fat encouragement to spend more advertising dollars.
-Then they won’t approve half your ads when you do spend more, even though there’s no difference other than a colour in your logo to the other half that got approved.
+Then they won’t approve half your ads when you do spend more, even though there’s no difference other than color in your logo to the other half that got approved.
 They won’t give you proper statistics or analytics around who is clicking on your ad, and they’ll stop serving it altogether if it’s not making as much money as your competition.
-And since Timeline came in they won’t even let you have a landing page, or any call to action in your cover image.
+And since Timeline came in, they won’t even let you have a landing page or any call to action in your cover image.

-Now, all of that sounds a bit bitter, so let me just /end rant and say – can we really blame them?
-Facebook have to be one of the worst brands I’ve ever dealt with or even heard of in terms of communicating to users and providing even a basic level of customer service.
-Yet – how many times have you heard people say “that’s it, I’m quitting Facebook because they have the worst customer service”?
+Now, all of that sounds a bit bitter, so let me just /end the rant and say – can we really blame them?
+Facebook has to be one of the worst brands I’ve ever dealt with or even heard of in terms of communicating with users and providing even a basic level of customer service.
+Yet – how many times have you heard people say, “that’s it, I’m quitting Facebook because they have the worst customer service”?
 Probably zero because we all square our chins, complain about the changes, hate Facebook (the brand) and continue to spend half our day posting, liking, commenting and stalking.

-Which begs the question: if you had that much of a monopoly over your user-base, if you absolutely knew you had them all eating out of your digital hand, would you bother with the time, effort and money to care?
-Or would you just keep churning out advertising and making the big bucks, without giving a toss about the user experience of those who are effectively buying your Maseratis and mansions?
+This begs the question: if you had that much of a monopoly over your user base, if you absolutely knew you had them all eating out of your digital hand, would you bother with the time, effort and money to care?
+Or would you just keep churning out advertising and making the big bucks without giving a toss about the user experience of those who are effectively buying your Maseratis and mansions?

-Honestly I’d like to think I would care.
+Honestly, I’d like to think I would care.
 I’d like to believe I’d at the least put some effort into communicating changes and responding to legitimate issues.
-I’d like to believe if I was at the helm of such a universally famous and rich company I’d make an effort to acknowledge and care about the people who made it that way.
+I’d like to believe if I were at the helm of such a universally famous and rich company, I’d make an effort to acknowledge and care about the people who made it that way.
 But who knows?
 We all bitch about Facebook for these reasons, yet none of us have deleted our accounts, and probably none of us will.

-So the moral to the story is: Facebook (the brand) sucks, but get used to it because they aren’t going to change and you’re still going to be posting your latest holiday pics in 10 years from now.
+So the moral to the story is: Facebook (the brand) sucks, but get used to it because they aren’t going to change, and you’re still going to be posting your latest holiday pics 10 years from now.

 And that’s all I have to say about that.